 This program features writing workshops with exceptional faculty and guests, as well as UNO's famous reading series and excursions to nearby historic sites, like the strategically important military and fishing port of Kinsale and the imposing 17th Century Charles Fort, only an hour bus ride from Cork.

-Read Drexel study abroad student's Cork online travel magazine.
+Read Drexel study abroad student's Cork online travel magazine or watch Drexel student's Cork preview video about the program.

 The AcademicsDrexel students take classes with a mix of other US college students, exposing them to a variety of backgrounds and perspectives.
 Students take two courses, each worth 4.5 credits and taught on an accelerated 4 week schedule.